Mid-drive eBike motors are the most efficient, smooth, and powerful, making them the preferred choice for premium electric bike manufacturers.

 Cruiser e-bikes are the most comfortable and relaxed type of bike you’ll find.
 They make any ride feel relaxed thanks to the comfortable design and the smooth pedal assistance from the motor.

 The Townie Go!
 5i is a Bosch mid-drive electric bike featuring their 50Nm Active Line Plus motor and a 400Wh Powerpack battery with a max range of 70 miles.
 As a Class 1 e-bike, you have a top speed of 20mph.
+The charging time is just 3.5 hours thanks to a fast charger.

 - Related review: Electra Townie Go! & Path Go!
 Review